muritane/executability-filter/README.md

 Without transitions, execution cannot be analyzed.

----

 4. Binding Mechanism

-Execution requires mechanisms that connect decisions to behavior.
+Execution requires a mechanism that connects decisions to behavior.

 Examples include: